HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 DarknessRandomizer randomly selects various corners of Hallownest to make dark, and slowly spreads the darkness from them to the rest of the map based on a hand-crafted set of probability and cost weights.
 High-connectivity areas, especially those traversable with low movement (like crossroads) have low probabilities, while corners of the map like Oro and Soul Sanctum are weighted more highly.
 This ensures that, most of the time, you will have access to a large swath of the map without Lantern, allowing Logic to place Lantern late in progression and provide interesting seeds.

 Darkness is gradual and smooth.
 Your starting position, and its immediate surroundings, are always well-lit for safety, but at almost any point you can encounter semi-darkness, and then eventually, darkness.
-Some areas, like Dirtmouth, always bright.
+Some areas, like Dirtmouth, are always bright.

 ### Interactables